zenflow/zenflow-build-js-lib/README.md

 # zenflow-build-js-lib

-A standard build for js libs
+A zero-config opinionated and awesome build system for portable js libs

 ## Rules
    - Entry point must be `src/index.js`